 Learn more about the support available on our funding webpages.

 Note: In the unlikely event that LAMDA is compelled to close due to a force majeure, no fees can be returned nor compensation made for any period of tuition that may have been lost through the Academy’s inability to carry on its work as a result of circumstances beyond its control.

 The minimum entry age for this course is 18.
 There is no upper age limit.
 There are no academic requirement for this course but applicants must demonstrate an ability to learn, whether that’s through school or in an amateur or professional production setting.
 Entrance to the course is determined via an interview.
-Applicants should be fluent English speakers, or in the case of non-native speakers, be able to provide a valid IELTS test report with an overall score of seven.
+Applicants should be fluent English speakers.
+Non-native speakers do not need to provide an English language test report when they apply as we assess English at the auditions and interviews, however will need to provide a valid IELTS test report with an overall score of seven if offered a place.

 Interviews take place in London.
-Skype interviews may be available for iInternational applicants; please contact the Admissions Team for further information.
+Skype interviews may be available for international applicants; please contact the Admissions Team for further information.